 Racial and ethnic disparities can be seen at both the individual defendant level and the neighborhood level due to the geographic concentration of arrests, prosecutions, and convictions in Black neighborhoods.
-Taken together, these patterns illustrate that Black Hispanic defendants tend to be the most overrepdetention compared with White defendants.
-But in Miami-Dade County, it is Black Hispanics who are especially disadvantaged.
-Black Hispanic defendants are the most overrepresented group compared with their share of the county population at every stage.
-Black Hispanics are disproportionately arrested (four times more than their county population share) and incarcerated even more disproportionately (six times more than their county population share).
-Regardless of ethnicity, Black defendants are more likely to be charged with drug crimes and are more likely to be convicted of any crime than are White defendants.
-At the sentencing stage, Black Hispanic defendants are most overrepresented in incarceration rates compared with their county population share, but Black non-Hispanic defendants receive the longest average prison sentences by ten to twelve months.
-In contrast, White Hispanics are underrepresented in the criminal justice system compared with their proportion of the county population.
-This may be because the White Hispanic population represents by far the largest population (nearly 60 percent) in Miami-Dade County and holds signifiresented in the Miami-Dade County criminal justice system, and Black non-Hispanic defendants tend to be penalized the most severely.
-Not only are Black Hispanics and Black non-Hispanics overrepresented in Miami-Dade's criminal justice system at the individual level compared with their respective county population shares, but criminal cases are also disproportionately drawn from Black neighborhoods, thus suggesting the possibility of racial profiling and over-policing of cant local economic and political power in the area.
+Taken together, these patterns illustrate that Black Hispanic defendants tend to be the most overrepresented in the Miami-Dade County criminal justice system, and Black non-Hispanic defendants tend to be penalized the most severely.
+Not only are Black Hispanics and Black non-Hispanics overrepresented in Miami-Dade's criminal justice system at the individual level compared with their respective county population shares, but criminal cases are also disproportionately drawn from Black neighborhoods, thus suggesting the possibility of racial profiling and over-policing of those neighborhoods.

-Black defendants are denied bond, detained pretrial, and spend longer
+Black defendants are denied bond, detained pretrial, and spend longer in pretrial cant local economic and political power in the area.